CakeCrusher/eb-challenge/README.md

 5. Run `docker-compose up`.
 6. wait ~8min while the climate data is uploaded to the database (1.5gb climate file is heavy).
 Once its finished you will see `ebapi | Connection has been established successfully.`
 7. navigate to http://localhost:3000 and start browsing 🥳.
+8. From here on, you can easily start up the application with `docker-compose up`.

 ## What is going on?